The Te Mahoe Unit at Wellington Regional Hospital provides abortion and counselling services.

 The First Step

 You can self-refer by contacting us directly by phoning Te Mahoe Unit on 04 806 0761.
 We will order a blood test to be completed before you come in for your first appointment.
 When you come to your first appointment, you can expect to have optional counselling, an ultrasound, medical assessment, vaginal swabs (self-test) and be booked in for your next appointment – your procedure date.
 The first appointment is not your procedure.
-If you already have an appointment with your GP or Family Planning you can ask them to refer you.You will need to come to Wellington hospital for your appointments.
+If you already have an appointment with your GP or Sexual Wellbeing Aotearoa you can ask them to refer you.You will need to come to Wellington hospital for your appointments.

 Options available to you